je-suis-tm/search-and-sort/README.md

 9.heap sort

-*Note that topological sort is in repo called Graph Theory
+*Note that topological sort is in a repo called Graph Theory

 https://github.com/tattooday/graph-theory